karelplanken/kde/prompt_customization/oh_my_posh_install_windows.md

 1. Oh My Posh is easily installed using winget.
 Open a PowerShell terminal and run:

     ```powershell
-    winget install JanDobbeleer.OhMyPosh -s
+    winget search -e --id JanDeDobbeleer.OhMyPosh --source winget
     ```

+    If you get a hit matching your search then install it using:

+    ```powershell
+    winget install -e --id JanDeDobbeleer.OhMyPosh --source winget
+    ```

+2. After isntalling restart the PowerShell terminal.

-2. Ensure that oh-my-posh is included in your user's PATH environment variable.
+3. Ensure that oh-my-posh is included in your user's PATH environment variable.
 Check this with:

     ```powershell
     'oh-my-posh is ' + (